maliput/delphyne_gui/README.md

 # Setup the environment
 In order to successfully build and use Delphyne, Drake, or the ignition tools here, a few environment variables must be setup.
-Delphyne GIO provides a script to do this for you; for this to work correctly, you must be in the root of your delphyne workspace:
+Delphyne GUI provides a script to do this for you; for this to work correctly, your current working directory must be somewhere within the delphyne workspace:

 ```
 $ . src/delphyne_gui/setup.bash